It is time to change the narrative at The Village at Black Creek.

-To “restory” the Village, we are also partnering with other equity-deserving artists, scholars, and communities to ensure that their stories – from their perspectives and in their words – are shared with visitors to the Village.
+To “restory” The Village, we are also partnering with other equity-deserving artists, scholars, and communities to ensure that their stories – from their perspectives and in their words – are shared with visitors to The Village.

 LEARN HOW THE VILLAGE IS CHANGING THE NARRATIVE